-If you’re wondering how to create that sort of of resistance training plan, you can check out our Ultimate Muscle Growth Training Guide, but we’ll quickly summarize the basics here:
+If you’re wondering how to create that sort of of resistance training plan, you can check out our step 3 in our Muscle Growth Journey, but we’ll quickly summarize the basics here:

-- You want your frequency, or how often you perform an exercise per week, to be 2-3 times per week for optimal muscle growth and retention.
+- You want your frequency, or how often you hit any muscle group per week, to be 2-3 times per week for optimal muscle growth and retention.

-Knowing that, you’ll want to combine resistance training with the type of exercise that does burn lots of calories: cardiovascular exercise.
+With that in mind, you’ll want to combine resistance training with the type of exercise that does burn lots of calories: aerobic exercise.

 It’s important to note that research has shown aerobic training before resistance training can compromise your lifts.
 So, keep any rigorous cardio for the end of your workout if you don’t want your lifts to suffer.

-That means a leisurely walk around the neighborhood could make a sizeable dent in your calories burnt during the day!
+That means a leisurely walk around the neighborhood could make a sizable dent in your calories burnt during the day!